-Industries that make industrial emissions to air, land and water are regulated under strict international laws, to protect health and the environment.
-Businesses either monitor their industrial emission all the time, known as continuous monitoring, or at certain times, known as spot tests or periodic monitoring.
+Industries that make industrial emissions to air, land and water are regulated under strict international laws.
+They need emission monitoring to protect health and the environment.
+Businesses either monitor their industrial emission all the time, known as continuous monitoring, or at certain times.
+This is known as spot testing or periodic monitoring.
 Both need to meet strict quality requirements.

-Continuous emissions monitoring systems (CEMS) monitor flue gas for oxygen, carbon monoxide and carbon dioxide (CO2 emissions) to provide information for combustion control in industrial settings.
+Continuous emissions monitoring systems (CEMS) monitor flue gas for oxygen, carbon monoxide and carbon dioxide (CO2 emissions).
+This provides information for combustion control in industrial settings.
 Facilities employ the use of CEMS to continuously collect, record and report the required emissions data.

 A system might consist of a sample probe, filter, umbilical sample line, gas conditioning system, calibration gas system, and a series of gas analysers.
 A list of typical gases would be sulphur dioxide, nitrogen oxides, carbon monoxide, carbon dioxide, hydrogen chloride, particulate matter, mercury, volatile organic compounds, and oxygen.
 The emissions monitor also measure air flow, flue gas opacity and moisture.